 7 pounds, 19.75 inches long- 1996 - Doug Kovarik, Marion, Iowa

 use fine line and approach pools quietly to improve your fishing

-The Brook Trout inhabits cool, clear headwater spring ponds, springs, and spring-fed streams containing shallow riffles over gravel and rubble bottoms.
+The Brook Trout lives in cool, clear headwater spring ponds, springs, and spring-fed streams with shallow riffles over gravel and rubble bottoms.
 Synonymous with the cold waters, Brook Trout are seldom found in water with temperatures higher than 50-60F.
 Needing the coldest and cleanest of stream conditions, the Brook Trout is highly sensitive to pollution, siltation and water quality degradation.

 Brook Trout spawn from late October to November.
-Redds or nests are constructed by females in clean gravel areas, often near the headwaters of spring-fed streams.
-Females are capable of detecting upwelling springs or other gravel areas with ground-water flow and often deposit their eggs in these habitats.
+Females build redds or nests in clean gravel areas, often near the headwaters of spring-fed streams.
+Females can detect upwelling springs or other gravel areas with ground-water flow and often deposit their eggs in these habitats.
 At a constant water temperature of 50 degrees F the eggs will hatch in about 45 days.
 In colder water the eggs might not hatch until January or February.
 The tiny fry stay buried in the stream gravel and survive on natural nutrients stored in the yolk sac until the water temperature begins to rise in early spring.
 At this time the fry swim up through the open crevices of the gravel bottom and begin searching for tiny insect life to feed upon.

 Individual Brook Trout live in the confined areas of our small streams, often spending most of its life in a single pool-riffle.
 Three habitat components are required for Brook Trout survival: resting areas in pools, feeding sites near riffles or swiftly flowing water, and escape cover which is normally found along undercut banks, beneath tree limbs or under large rock ledges.